kazurayam/CompareDirectoriesGradlePlugin/README.md

 }
 ```

-The `compareDirectories` task creates the `diff` directory.
+The `dircomp` task creates the `diff` directory.
 In the directory you will find the **unified diff** of each individual "modified" files.

 ```
 --- /Users/kazuakiurayama/github/CompareDirectoriesGradlePlugin/plugin-project/plugin/src/test/fixtures/A/sub/g.txt